Bottiaeans

 The Bottiaeans or Bottiaei (Ancient Greek: Βοττιαῖοι) were an ancient people of uncertain origin, living in Central Macedonia.
-Sometime, during the Archaic period, they were expelled by Macedonians from Bottiaea to Bottike.
-During the Classical era, they played an active role in the military history of ancient Chalcidice, but after the Macedonian conquest under Philip II nothing remained except the names of these two regions and the adjective Bottiaean, which was limited to sole geographical meaning.
-Unlike other tribes of Macedonia ruled by kings or living in villages, Bottiaeans developed some polis form of self-government.
+Sometime during the Archaic era they were expelled by Macedonians from Bottiaea to Bottike.
+During the Classical era, they played an active role in the military history of ancient Chalcidice, but after the Macedonian conquest under Philip II nothing remained except the names of these two regions and the adjective Bottiaean, which was limited to a geographical meaning.
+Unlike other tribes of Macedonia ruled by kings or living in villages, the Bottiaeans developed some polis form of self-government.
 No Bottiaean individual is known to historians and the limited historical or archaeological sources shed no further light.

 Origin

 According to Strabo, the Bottiaeans were Cretans who sailed with Minos to Sicily, but on the voyage back they were driven out of their course and reached Macedonia.
 They were named Bottiaeans after their leader Βόττων, Botton, in pre-Argead Macedonia (Emathia), most of which, as Strabo says, was held by Bottiaeans and Thracians, as well as Paionians and Epirotes.

 According to Plutarch, they were Athenian slaves of Minoan Crete:

 And Aristotle himself also, in his 'Constitution of the Bottiaeans', clearly does not think that these youths were put to death by Minos, but that they spent the rest of their lives as slaves in Crete.
 And he says that the Cretans once, in fulfillment of an ancient vow, sent an offering of their first-born to Delphi, and that some descendants of those Athenians were among the victims, and went forth with them; and that when they were unable to support themselves there, they first crossed over into Italy and dwelt in that country round about Iapygia, and from there journeyed again into Thrace and were called Bottiaeans; and that this was the reason why the maidens of Bottiaea, in performing a certain sacrifice, sing as an accompaniment "Let us go to Athens!"

 The same story is related by the Roman-era mythographer Conon.
 Homer and early Epic poets make no mention of them.
 Herodotus in 7.185.1 lists them along with various other tribes in the Xerxes I's European army.
 In 8.127.1: